ShopRunner/wildebeest/README.md

 )
 ```

-`trim_resize_pipeline.run(...)` returns a "run report:" a Pandas DataFrame with each input path as its index and columns indicating the corresponding output path ("outpath"), whether processing was skipped because a file already existed at the output path ("skipped_existing"), whether processing failed due to an exception in `exceptions_to_catch` ("exception_handled"), and a timestamp indicating when processing completed ("time_finished").
+`trim_resize_pipeline(...)` returns a "run report:" a Pandas DataFrame with each input path as its index and columns indicating the corresponding output path ("outpath"), whether processing was skipped because a file already existed at the output path ("skipped_existing"), whether processing failed due to an exception in `exceptions_to_catch` ("exception_handled"), and a timestamp indicating when processing completed ("time_finished").

 If `n_jobs` is greater than 1, then the order of the input files in the run report typically will not match the order in `inpaths`; a command like `run_report.loc[inpaths, :]` can be used to restore the original ordering if desired.